ibm-cloud-docs/Cloudant/api/advanced_replication.md

 {: important}

 If a problem occurs during replication, such as a stall, timeout, or application crash, a replication that is defined within the `_replicator` database is automatically restarted by the system.
-Whereas, if you define a replication by sending a request to the `/_replicate` endpoint, it cannot be restarted by the system if a problem occurs because the replication request does not persist.
+Whereas if you define a replication by sending a request to the `/_replicate` endpoint, it cannot be restarted by the system if a problem occurs because the replication request does not persist.
 In addition, replications that are defined in the `_replicator` database are easier to [monitor](#replication-status).